qiskit-community/qiskit-machine-learning/README.md

 ## Migration to Qiskit 1.x
 > [!NOTE]
+> Qiskit Machine Learning learning depends on Qiskit, which will be automatically installed as a
-> If you are migrating from an earlier version of Qiskit (`0.x`), please refer to the
+> dependency when you install Qiskit Machine Learning.
+If you have a pre-`1.0` version of Qiskit
+> installed in your environment (however it was installed), and wish to upgrade to `1.0`, you
+> should take note of the
 > official [Qiskit 1.0 Migration Guide](https://docs.quantum.ibm.com/api/migration-guides/qiskit-1.0)
-> for detailed instructions and examples.
+> for detailed instructions and examples on how to upgrade.

 ----------------------------------------------------------------------------------------------------